·

 The original recipe was published in Huisgenoot and submitted by Hendrik Conradie (although I’m not quite sure when).
 Somewhere along the way, it became ours.

 I can still picture my grandmother making this, especially around Christmas.
-The kitchen would be warm, filled with that rich, savoury aroma of slow-cooked lamb.
-It’s one of those smells that instantly takes you back — the kind of nostalgia you don’t forget.
+The kitchen would be warm, filled with that rich aroma of slow cooked lamb.
+It’s one of those smells that instantly takes you back.

-Over the years, this recipe has been copied down countless times, shared between family members, and requested again and again.
+Over the years, this dish has been shared, copied, and requested again and again.
 And without fail, every time it’s served, there’s hardly ever any left.

 • A rich, creamy savoury sauce

-• A soft, golden topping that’s somewhere between a batter and a crust
+• A soft, golden topping that’s lighter than traditional pastry

 • Perfect for Christmas lunch or a hearty family dinner

-This lamb shank pie is comfort food at its best — simple, satisfying, and made to be shared.
+This slow cooked lamb shank pie is comfort food at its best — simple, satisfying, and made to be shared.

 Let’s Talk Lamb

 If you’re new to cooking with lamb, lamb shanks are one of the most rewarding cuts to work with.
-When cooked low and slow, the meat becomes incredibly tender and easy to shred, making it perfect for pies like this.
+When cooked low and slow, the meat becomes incredibly tender and easy to shred, making it perfect for this lamb shank pie recipe.

-It’s the kind of dish that feels a little bit special without being complicated — which is exactly why it keeps showing up on our table year after year.
+It’s the kind of dish that feels special without being complicated — which is exactly why it keeps showing up on our table year after year.

 Make It Your Own